yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 - <strong> Greatly vary your protein sources // Combine vegetables with cereals and/or legumes </strong> <br>
 Proteins are essential for your body as they serve different purposes (involved in tissue formation and growth, source of energy).
 Whereas some people may think that animal proteins and plant proteins are identical, the reality is more complex.
 Proteins are composed of chains of amino acids and these chains of amino acids differ according to the type of protein.
-This is important to take it into consideration because some of those amino acids are essential and can only come through food consumption.
+This is important to take it into consideration because some of those amino acids are essential for our body and only come through food consumption.
 While animal proteins contain all those essential amino acids, plant proteins lack one or two of those essential amino acids in their chain.
 However, the good thing is that they do not all lack the same type of amino acids.
 Therefore, varying your diet with a great variety of vegetables, legumes, cereals, nuts and so on, will allow your body to get all the amino acids it needs.

-- <strong>Limit your caffein intake to one cup of coffee per day </strong> <br>
+- <strong> Limit your caffein intake to one cup of coffee per day </strong> <br>
 Even though caffein is of great help for digestion and for keeping you alert, it also has side effects.
 The caffein will slow down your body ability to absorb minerals such as iron, magnesium, zinc or calcium. <br>
 (NB: talking about coffee, if you prefer decaf I strongly suggest that you check how caffein has been removed: prefer the brands that do not use nasty cleaning solvent ;) )

-- <strong> After sport, add some salt to your water </strong> <br>
+- <strong> After intense sport, allow you to sip salty water </strong> <br>
-The salt will favour your body homeostasis.
-Salt helps regulate the concentration of our body fluids.
-When you do exercise, you sweat, sometimes a lot, and your body fluids get imbalanced.
-Drinking water with salt (about 30min after sport time) will help your body compensate for this fluid loss.
+Salt works for your body homeostasis (i.e. its autoregulation).
+It helps regulate the concentration of our body fluids and is also involved in muscle and nerve function.
+When you exercise, you sweat and thus lose salt, sometimes a lot, and your body fluids get imbalanced.
+Drinking salty water will easily help your body compensate for this fluid loss and will reduce the risk of having cramps due to your body dehydratation. <br>
+Obviously, because too much salt is bad for your health as it increases the risk of developing cardiovascular diseases, you do need to go for a full

 - <strong> Consider supplying yourself in iodine </strong> <br>
 Mostly found in sea animals and sea plants, and to a less extent in dairy products, iodine plays a huge role in thyroid regulation, being a component of thyroid hormones (remember those iodine tabs you get when there is a nuclear accident ?).
 Nowadays, table salt is also enriched in iodine, but not systematically and not everywhere.
 This measure has helped by lots to reduce the ocurance of iodine deficiency. <br>